awwright/http-progress/draft-wright-http-patch-byterange.md

 ~~~

 The syntax for multipart messages is defined in {{RFC2046, Section 5.1.1}}.
 While the body cannot contain the boundary, servers MAY use the Content-Length field to skip to the boundary (potentially ignoring a boundary in the body, which would be an error by the client).

-The body of each range MUST be exactly as long as indicated by the Content-Range, unless indicated otherwise by a Content-Length header.

 The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients may have an expectation that if there's an interruption, all of the parts will be rolled back.